 What Is Appropriate for My Students?

-Your students will be able to appreciate that the more they notice about their pencils, the more successful they will be in this activity.
-The follow-up discussion will help them recognize the relevance of detailed observations to scientific investigations.
+Your students may begin to notice patterns in what people observe and overlook, and what people observe and infer.
+The discussion will help them recognize the relevance of observations versus inferences to scientific investigations.
 They should be able to be deliberate about making careful observations at Exploratorium exhibits.

-Making careful observations is a skill that is practiced and refined through adulthood.
-The last steps of this activity, finding a partner’s pencil, will be most meaningful to your students as they begin to think about scientific investigations.
-High school students should be able to apply these concepts to observations at the Exploratorium as well as to observations they make every day in and out of school.
+Distinguishing observations from inferences is a skill that is practiced and refined through adulthood.
+Your students can compare notes with each other and rewind the tape to determine whether they have made actual observations.
+High school students should be able to apply the skill of double-checking what really happened to observations they make at the Exploratorium as well as observations they make every day in and out of school.

 What You Need

 video screen and link to a short video (We suggest the first five minutes of Wallace and Gromit: A Close Shave.)

 What to Do

 This activity works well with students sitting in a circle with an open space in the middle.